GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Evaluation

 \subsection{Breadth}

 We quantify breadth in terms of glucose motifs.
-For each model's synthetic set of traces, we build a motif set (following the same preprocessing steps explained in Section~\ref{sec:motifs}).
-Given the original motif set from the real traces $S_x$, for each synthetic motif set $S_{\hat{x}}$, we compute ``True Motifs", (TM), the percentage of real motifs (motifs actually in the real motif set) in the synthetic motif set, TM$/|S_{\hat{x}}|$.
-We also compute the percentage of ``Fake Motifs" (FM), motifs not contained in the real motif set, 1-\%TM.
-These metrics quantify how good our synthetic motif set is (e.g., are its motifs mostly ``real" ones or are they mostly fake?)
-We also compute metrics related to \textit{coverage}: how many of the total motifs in the real motif set did we find in our synthetic data?
-We define this as TM$/|S_x|$.
+For each model's synthetic traces, we build a motif set (see \autoref{sec:motifs}).
+Given a real motif set from the validation traces $S_x$, for each synthetic motif set $S_{\hat{x}}$, we compute ``Validation Motifs", (VM), the fraction of motifs found in the validation motif set that are present in the synthetic motif set, VM$/|S_{\hat{x}}|$.
+This metric quantifies how good our synthetic motif set is (e.g., are its motifs mostly similar to motifs found in real traces).
+We also compute metrics related to \textit{coverage}, the fraction of motifs in the validation motif set that are found in our synthetic data, defined as VM$/|S_x|$.
 This gives a sense of the breadth in a more traditional manner.
-To compare actual \textit{distributions} of motifs (not just counts), we compute the mean square error (MSE) between the distribution of real motifs $S_x$ and the distribution of synthetic motifs $S_{\hat{x}}$.
+To compare actual \textit{distributions} of motifs (not just counts), we compute the MSE between the distribution of real motifs $S_x$ and the distribution of synthetic motifs $S_{\hat{x}}$.
 This gives a measure about how close the synthetic motif distribution is to the real one.
-We want a high \% TM and coverage values and low \% FM and MSE.
-Results are in Table~\ref{table:motif-cov}; compared to all other models across all privacy budgets, overall our model provides the best breadth results.
-Additional analysis is available in Appendix~\ref{apdx:breadth}.
+We want high VM and coverage, and low MSE.
+Results are in Table~\ref{table:summary-results} with additional analysis in Appendix~\ref{apdx:breadth}; overall our model provides the best breadth.